Some Diets Might Not Work Because Of Genetics

 This equates to what we call ‘skinny-fat’ in humans, in which someone looks to be a healthy weight but actually has a high percentage of body fat,” explains the first author.

-As expected, the American-style diet increased obesity and metabolic syndrome in most mice.
+As expected, the American-style diet increased weight gain and metabolic syndrome in most mice.
 The Mediterranean diet, on the other hand, had mixed results, with some mice staying healthy, and others gaining weight.

 What that showed the authors of the study is that different foods affect people in different ways.